Skip to content

 Leetcode Maximum Depth of Binary Tree problem solution

-YASH PAL, 31 July 2024
+YASH PAL, 31 July 202419 January 2026

-In this Leetcode Maximum Depth of Binary Tree problem solution we have Given the root of a binary tree, return its maximum depth.
+In this Leetcode Maximum Depth of Binary Tree problem solution, we have given the root of a binary tree, return its maximum depth.
 A binary tree’s maximum depth is the number of nodes along the longest path from the root node down to the farthest leaf node.

 Leetcode Maximum Depth of Binary Tree problem solution